cmdviegas/hadoop-spark/README.md

 This is a script to deploy Apache Hadoop in distributed mode using Docker as infrastructure.

-⚠️ You should download `Apache Hadoop 3.3.5` ("hadoop-3.3.5.tar.gz") and `Apache Spark 3.3.2` ("spark-3.3.2-bin-hadoop3.tgz") and place them alongside the folder´s repo.
+⚠️ You should download Apache Hadoop 3.3.5 (`hadoop-3.3.5.tar.gz`) and Apache Spark 3.3.2 (`spark-3.3.2-bin-hadoop3.tgz`) and place them alongside the folder´s repo.
 There is a `download.sh` script to perform the download of both.
-Or edit Dockerfile to perform a wget from Apache servers.
+Alternatively, you could edit Dockerfile to perform a wget from Apache servers by uncommenting lines 53 and 59.

 ### :desktop_computer: How to run